Paul-hihihopes/Deep_SAP_Design/README.md

 ## Model Checkpoints and Data

-Due to file size limitations, the trained model checkpoints and processed datasets are not included in this repository.
+Due to file size limitations, the trained model checkpoints and other files are not included in this repository.

 They can be downloaded from: